A

 Temperament

 The Australian Retriever has a friendly and upbeat personality; it will be an endless source of energy, fun, and companionship for the entire family.
 But don’t let its appealing qualities blind you from the challenge that comes with it.
 Possessive, needy, and high-intensity, this dog is a real handful to care for, which means it is not for everyone.
 The dog will do best with a highly engaged and creative owner who takes a very active interest in its life.
-If the Australian Retrieve doesn’t receive enough attention and care, then it may begin to feel stressed out and anxious.
-This could lead to unnecessary destructive behavior and chewing.
+If the Australian Retriever doesn’t receive enough attention and care, then it may begin to feel stressed out and anxious.
+This could lead to unnecessary, destructive behavior and chewing.

 How To Take Care Of The Australian Retriever